ocaml/opam/doc/pages/FAQ.md

   variable format is the same as `PATH`, you can add it in your shell configuration file, e.g `export OPAM_USER_PATH_RO=/rw/usrlocal:/media`.
   Contained paths are added as read-only.
+  Note: As of opam 2.2.0, the sandbox will always mount every directories readonly and OPAM_USER_PATH_RO thus does nothing.
 - If needed, for special cases like unprivileged containers, sandboxing can be disabled on `opam init` with the `--disable-sandboxing` flag (only for non-initialised opam).
 Or by using a [custom